shunwen/good-night-app/README.md

 - Time-partitioned db for `sleeps`:
     - Move sleeps started before the previous week to a separate DB and read from it for other APIs.
-        - Enqueue background job to move outdated data to this DB.
     - It's easier to loose the FK on `sleeps.user_id` for either option.
     - Smaller table size for previous week sleeps